Skip to main content

 Key takeaways:

 • Warfarin (Coumadin, Jantoven) is an oral medication used to prevent and treat blood clots.
-Your warfarin dosage is personalized to protect you from clotting problems, while also keeping you safe from bleeding problems.
+A large number of medications, supplements, and foods interact with warfarin.

-• A large number of medications, supplements, and foods interact with warfarin.
-Some common examples include certain antibiotics, nonsteroidal anti-inflammatory drugs, and antifungals.
-Supplements such as St. John’s wort, ginkgo biloba, and garlic can also cause issues.
+• Some common warfarin interactions include certain antibiotics, nonsteroidal anti-inflammatory drugs, and antifungals.
+Supplements such as St. John’s wort, ginkgo biloba, and ginseng can also cause issues.
 Alcohol and foods rich in vitamin K interact with warfarin, too.

 Warfarin (Coumadin, Jantoven) is a blood thinner medication used to prevent and treat blood clots.
 Less clotting is a good thing if you’ve had a blood clot or are at risk for one.
 But if your blood is too thin, serious bleeding problems can occur.
 In fact, the FDA requires warfarin to have a boxed warning (the most serious type of medication safety warning) for this bleeding risk.

 To keep you safe, you’ll have regular blood tests while you’re taking warfarin.
 These tests will measure your international normalized ratio (INR).
 A high INR means your blood is too thin and isn’t forming clots properly, making bleeding more likely.
 A low INR means your blood is too thick, and unwanted blood clots may happen.
-Your healthcare provider will choose a target INR range that’s best for you and adjust your warfarin dose to keep it there.
+Your healthcare team will choose a target INR range that’s best for you and adjust your warfarin dose to keep it there.

 Avg retail price

-$4.00(Save Free%)
+$4.00(Save 0.00%)

 GoodRx discount